|

 it would be a “million dollar” view.
 A small group of people sit by the

 water, but many have their back turned.
+I have

 my camera, but only two shots left.
 I take them.
 They could have been